Anafa-Julaiha/predicting-fraudulent-transactions/README.md

 # Predicting Fraudulent Transactions Project

-This project focuses on predicting fraudulent transactions in a financial dataset using machine learning techniques.
+This project focuses on predicting fraudulent transactions in a financial dataset using **machine learning techniques**.
 A **Random Forest Classifier** is employed to identify fraudulent transactions based on historical data.

 ## Table of Contents
 1. [Overview](#overview)